 In Hawaii, some families regarded this shark as ‘aumakua’, a guardian spirit.
 They would feed rather than hunt whitetip reef sharks.

-The whitetip reef shark has a wide range in the Pacific Ocean, including South Africa and the Red Sea to Pakistan, Sri Lanka, Burma, Indonesia, Vietnam, Taiwan, Riu Kiu Islands, Philippines, Australia and New Guinea.
+It resides in the Indo-Pacific (Compagno, 2005).
+Its range includes South Africa, the Red Sea to Pakistan, Sri Lanka, Burma, Indonesia, Vietnam, Taiwan, Riu Kiu Islands, Philippines, Australia and New Guinea (Smale, 2009).
 It is common in Polynesia, Melanesia, and Micronesia, northward to the Hawaiian Islands, and southwest to the Pitcairns.
-In the eastern Pacific, the whitetip reef shark resides in waters off the Cocos and Galapagos Islands, and Panama north to Costa Rica.
-It is one of the most common reef sharks in the Pacific Ocean, along with the blacktip reef shark (Carcharhinus melanopterus) and the grey reef shark (Carcharhinus amblyrhynchos).
+In the eastern Pacific, the shark resides in waters off the Cocos and Galapagos Islands, and from Panama and north to Costa Rica.
+(Smale, 2009)

 There may arise some confusion between the whitetip reef shark and the silvertip shark (C. albimarginatus).
 The silvertip shark is a much heavier species with a large first dorsal and a much smaller second dorsal fin.
-Also, its caudal fin is lined with white rather than tipped as in the whitetip reef shark.
+(Compagno, 2005) Also, its caudal fin is lined with a faded white rather than tipped as in the whitetip reef shark.
+(Compagno, 2005)